JasonWarrenUK/fcApp1_hobbySite/README.md

 # Pigpen

-## A Short & Simply Webpage About a...
+## A Short & Simple Webpage About a...
 Hobby...?

 ### Founders & Coders: Application Project 1